Coventry Building Society Arena: East Stand

 The East Stand provided a video screen in the corner by the South Stand until 2018.
 This corner soon became known as the singers' corner to Coventry fans as first called by Aidy Boothroyd, when he was manager of the Sky Blues; ever since, it has been the primary source of atmosphere at the ground.
 This is where the main cameras are positioned.
 The stand has been formerly known as the NTL stand and the Tesco Stand.
 In 2021, in response to Coventry Building Society's sponsorship deal, the black seats which previously spelt Ricoh were rearranged to spell Wasps.
 Following Wasps' bankruptcy and the purchase of the ground by Mike Ashley, the Wasps seats were removed and replaced with seats that spelt Frasers.
-Safe standing was installed in the top of Singers' Corner ahead of the 2024-25 season.
+Safe standing was installed in the top of Singers' Corner ahead of the 2024–25 season, and after the football club purchased the ground outright in 2025, the Frasers seats were reconfigured to now read Sky Blues.

 South Stand

 This stand is used for away supporters for Coventry City football matches and only opened for rugby matches when needed due to extra demand.
 Clubs such as Sheffield Wednesday, Chelsea, West Ham United, Leicester City, Wolves, Sunderland and Leeds United have sold out the stand in the past.
 In cases of insufficient travelling demand it has also been opened for the home support during football matches.
 The stand has had previous names in the past due to naming rights.
 In October 2018, the capacity of the stand was reduced when a new large screen was installed to replace the previous one situated between the South and East stands.
-Following City's return to the CBS in 2021-22, most of the stand was given over to away supporters, with large patches of the stand closed for segregation and covered with banners paying tribute to various Sky Blues figures (including Jimmy Hill, George Curtis, and then-manager Mark Robins).
+Following City's return to the CBS in 2021–22, most of the stand was given over to away supporters, with large patches of the stand closed for segregation and covered with banners paying tribute to various Sky Blues figures (including Jimmy Hill, George Curtis, and then-manager Mark Robins).
 Recent work has reduced the away end's proportion to roughly 3,000 seats, directly abutting the west stand.
 The top portion of the away section is safe standing, as football grounds which install safe standing in their home areas must also install a commensurate amount in the away section.